Thyroid, Parathyroid, & Endocrine Surgery at Columbia

 Jennifer Kuo, MD

-Our team is actively involved in the leadership of Endocrine Surgery at the national and international level, serving on all the major endocrine surgery associations, and authoring 100s of articles and book chapters, including treatment guidelines which set the international standard for patient care.
+Our team is actively involved in the leadership of Endocrine Surgery at the national and international level, serving on all the major endocrine surgery associations and authoring hundreds of articles and book chapters, including treatment guidelines which set the international standard for patient care.

 As with most types of surgery, the chance of having a successful and safe operation increases with the experience of the surgeon.
 In particular, endocrine surgery is a highly specialized field which requires significant experience to master.